lipkau/JiraPS/docs/en-US/commands/Get-JiraVersion.md

 ### Sort

-Define the order in which the versions should be sorted before returning.
+Define the order in which the versions Should be sorted before returning.

 Possible values are: